WillPepperr/ecomerce-sales-analysis/README.md

 ## Recommendations

 1. **Focus Direct Marketing on Top Performers**
-   - Emphasize direct marketing efforts on the top four performing products (gaming monitor, Apple headphones, MacBook, and ThinkPad laptops) to maximize revenue.
+   - Limit direct marketing efforts on the top four performing products (gaming monitor, Apple headphones, MacBook, and ThinkPad laptops).

 2. **Leverage Membership for E-Mail Marketing**
    - Use the loyalty program to target members with personalized email campaigns focusing on:
-     - Lower-performing or lower-ticket items (e.g., webcams or accessories).
+     - Similar products to previous purchases
+     - Complementary products(ie Apple headphones for previous iPhone customers).
      - Exclusive discounts or product bundles to drive additional purchases and increase retention.

 3. **Expand Product Offerings**